 - Givin the Dog a Bone, by AC/DC, is a song in A Major, and it ends on that chord, giving you a clear sense of resolution.

-- Let Me Put My Love Into You, also by AC/DC, is a song written in E minor, but if you listen closely, you’ll notice that the song ends in A!
-If you listen to the whole song and interiorize that low E as your “home” or “ground”, it will be clear that the final chord leaves some kind of open space, lacking a full resolution.
+- Let Me Put My Love Into You, also by AC/DC, is a song written in E minor, but if you listen closely, you’ll notice that the song ends in A. If you listen to the whole song and internalize that low E as your “home” or “ground”, it will be clear that the final chord leaves some kind of open space, lacking a full resolution.

-Songs like the second example are the reason why this method does not work 100% of the times, but if you train your ear enough, you’ll easily realize when the ending chord does not correspond to the key of the song!
+Songs like the second example are the reason why this method does not work 100% of the time, but if you train your ear enough, you’ll easily realize when the ending chord does not correspond to the key of the song.

 The key signature can let you know in which key a piece of music has been written in very easily, you only need to understand a couple of basic concepts.

 It is comprised of a number of sharps or flats that are placed just before the time signature of the composition.
 These must be placed in a specific order, and they are what allows you to transform a tune in C Major (no sharps or flats) into something else such as G Major (1 sharp).